axelarnetwork/axelar-core/docs/cli/axelard_set-genesis-gov.md

 ### Options

 ```
   -h, --help                        help for set-genesis-gov
-      --max-deposit-period uint   Maximum period for AXL holders to deposit on a proposal (time ns)
+      --max-deposit-period string   Maximum period for AXL holders to deposit on a proposal (time ns)
       --minimum-deposit string      Minimum deposit for a proposal to enter voting period
-      --voting-period uint        Length of the voting period (time ns)
+      --voting-period string        Length of the voting period (time ns)
 ```

 ### Options inherited from parent commands